A few days ago Jake Archibald ruffled some feathers with this observation:

 So, given that my project is setting very similar guidelines compared to what Jake implied in his tweet, I thought it’d be useful to explain the thinking behind it.

 When creating systems for user facing software, then user experience is more important than developer experience.
-We add a third item for AMP: “Ease of implementation” is less important then developer experience.
-The implementation here refers to the creator of the underlying system and framework (in our case AMP).
+We add a third item: “Ease of implementation” is less important then developer experience.
+The implementation here refers to the creator of the underlying system and framework.
 The idea is that the framework creator should always strive to optimize developer experience, even if they have to work harder for it.

 Of course, there is a lot of nuance to the statement that user experience is more important than developer experience.
 The most important nuance is that in many, many cases they do not stand in conflict at all.
 Furthermore, in a large number of cases improving developer experience is the best way to improve user experience, so rather than being in conflict these goals are often in congruence.
 My favorite example is to improve developer experience by speeding up the iteration cycle (e.g. by improving build time or providing hot reloading): This is great for developers and it allows them to spend more time improving UX in any given day, thus leading to better results.